icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - Changes on-the-fly by keywords like \!(Port()), \!(PortSettings()), \!(Baud()),... are now reflected in the terminal settings, i.e. also indicated by '*' (related to reqs. #71 and #403).
 - IPv6 support enabled for UDP/IP terminals (feature request #372).
-- Test coverage of [Send Text] and [Send File] use cases significantly increased.
+- Test coverage of sending and processing significantly increased (related to refactorings above).
 - Project/Assembly structure slightly refined (preparing upcoming feature request #74).
 - Upgrade to .NET 4.0 runtime (precondition for new automatic actions [Chart/Plot/Histogram], preparing upcoming feature request #74, part of feature request #229).